 This annex relates to annual submission of information for groups.

-This template contains an item-by-item list of securities lending transactions and repurchase agreements (buyer and seller) contracts, which includes also the liquidity swaps referred to in article 309 (2)(f) of Implementing measures.
+This template contains an item-by-item list of securities lending transactions and repurchase agreements (buyer and seller) contracts, which includes also the liquidity swaps referred to in article 309 (2)(f) of the Delegated Regulation 2015/35.

-It shall be reported only when the value of the underlying securities on and off balance sheet involved in lending or repurchase agreements, with maturity date falling after the reporting reference date represent more than 5% of the total investments as reported in C0010/R0070 and C0010/RC0220 of S.02.01.
+It shall be reported only when the value of the underlying securities on and off balance sheet involved in lending or repurchase agreements, with maturity date falling after the reporting reference date represent more than 5% of the total investments as reported in C0010/R0070 and C0010/C0220 of template S.02.01. when method 1 as defined in Article 230 of Directive 2009/138/EC is used exclusively.
+When method 1 is used in combination with method 2 as defined in Article 233 of Directive 2009/138/EC or method 2 is used exclusively the ratio needs to be adjusted in order to capture the items of all entities included in the scope of template S.06.02.

 All contracts that are on the balance sheet or off balance sheet shall be reported.
 The information shall include all contracts in the reporting period regardless of whether they were open or closed at the reporting date.
 For contracts which are part of a roll-over strategy, where they substantially are the same transaction, only open positions shall be reported.

 A repurchase agreement (repo) is defined as the sale of securities together with an agreement for the seller to buy back the securities at a later date.
 Securities lending is defined as the lending of securities by one party to another, which requires that the borrower provides the lender with collateral.

+Items shall be reported with positive values unless otherwise stated in the respective instructions.

-The asset categories referred to in this template are the ones defined in Annex III – Assets Categories of this Regulation and references to CIC codes refer to Annex IV – CIC table of this Regulation.
+The asset categories referred to in this template are the ones defined in Annex IV – Assets Categories of this Regulation and references to CIC codes refer to Annex V – CIC table of this Regulation.

 Each repo and securities lending contract shall be reported in as many lines as needed to provide the information requested.
 If for one item one option fits one part of the instrument being reported and a different option fits the other part then the contract needs to be unbundled unless is stated otherwise in the instructions.